What's the Difference Between Thanksgiving Cactus, Christmas Cactus, and Easter Cactus?

 - Tips: Don’t take cuttings when plants are budding or in flower, and only take cuttings from healthy disease and pest free plants.

-Note: be sure your particular plant is not a patented cultivar (it will say on the plant label or have PPAF on the label), as it is not legal for you to propagate or distribute patented plants.
+Note: be sure your particular plant is not a patented cultivar (it will say PPAF on the label if there is a patent pending, or a patent #), as it is not legal for you to propagate or distribute patented plants.